aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Try taking it in turns to explain what each test is doing with your pair.

+## Everything is everywhere

-After you're comfortable with how the tests work, run the tests, and change the code they are testing until all tests pass.
-To run the tests, run `npm test` in your terminal.
-Also, have a look in `package.json` (specifically the `scripts` section) to see what this is doing.
+After you're comfortable with how the tests work, run the tests using `npm test`.
+Have a look in `package.json` to see what this is doing.

+You should get an error saying something about being unable to find a module.
+Did you take a look at the directory yet?
+It's full of files...

+Remember `module.exports`?
+You're going to need to _export_ each function, or possibly an object containing functions as properties, before the test code will be able to see them.
+Then, as usual, change the code in the empty functions until all tests pass.

-When you have all the tests passing, read your code through carefully and ensure you know everything that is going on before continuing to the next part of the challenge.
+When you have all the tests passing, read your code through carefully and ensure you know everything that is going on.
+Can you refactor any of it?
+Does it all make sense to you?

 ---